 You can create your masterpiece by following the steps in the links below.

-So, the next time you’re shopping for cheap furniture, open your eyes to the possibilities and give this a try!
+So, the next time you shop for cheap furniture, open your eyes to the possibilities and try this!

 You will love it!